TomerTexasRanger/netboost-web-scraper/README.md

 #wait for installation to complete

-#run "docker exec -it laravel_worker bash"

-#in the laravel_worker container run "composer install"

-#wait for installations to complete

 #open new console tab and and navigate to "laravel-app" container (cd laravel-app)

 #press "t" followed by "Tab", now you should be in the "laravel-app" container

-#run composer install.
+#run "composer install".

+#run "php artisan queue:work --daemon &"

 #open new console tab and navigate to angular file (cd angular-app)